 - Child support — Pennsylvania law holds that children are entitled to material support from both parents.
 The commonwealth has guidelines to determine whether one parent must pay support to another.

 - Alimony — In Pennsylvania, spousal support refers to amounts paid to a dependent spouse after a separation but prior to a divorce being filed.
 Alimony pendente lite is available for dependent spouses during the divorce process.
 Alimony after divorce depends on numerous factors, such as the length of the marriage and the age, health and earning ability of the spouses.

 - Equitable distribution — Pennsylvania operates under the laws of equitable distribution, which means that the marital estate is divided in a manner that is fair but not necessarily equal.

 There are many means of resolving these issues, such as traditional negotiation, the collaborative process and litigation in court.
 Whatever process you choose, I am prepared to protect your rights and fight for the best possible outcome.

 Contact an experienced family law attorney in Easton for meticulous divorce representation

 The outcome of your divorce depends heavily on the quality of your legal representation.
-Richard J. Shiroff has more than 35 years of experience litigating Pennsylvania divorces.
+Richard J. Shiroff is a family law attorney with more than 35 years of experience litigating Pennsylvania divorces.
 Call today at 610-253-1023 or contact me online to schedule your initial consultation.
 Richard J. Shiroff serves clients in Easton and Allentown and throughout Northampton, Lehigh and Carbon counties.